UnusualFrog/StudyNotes/Systems Analysis 2/Test 1/Chapter 12.md

 ## Acceptance Tests
 - Performed primarily by users with support of the project team
 - Goal is to confirm that the system meets the business needs and is acceptable to the users
-- Alphas testing - data is artificial
+- Alpha testing - data is artificial
 - Beta testing - data is real but carefully monitored for errors

 ## Developing Documentation